About

 How do you practise or display your faith in your home?

-Stories to look out for
+Objects to look out for

 Sampler, Ann Fifield April, about 1830

 During the 1800s, samplers were mostly made by girls, between the ages of 7 and 14.
-They were a way to practise their needlework skill, but also a way for children to demonstrate their Christian faith, this was often expressed through religious verses and imagery.
+They were a way to practise their needlework skill, but also a way for children to demonstrate their Christian faith.
+This was often expressed through religious verses and imagery.

 Perfume bottle, 2016

+Saira uses perfume as part of her daily prayer routine at home in Waltham Forest, east London.
 This perfume was bought for her as a gift by a family member on a trip to Pakistan.
+The box is shaped like the Kaaba, the sacred site in Mecca, Saudi Arabia, toward which Muslims pray.

 Emma

 Emma, who is Jewish Orthodox, keeps a kosher kitchen and celebrates Shabbat each week at her home in north London.
+All the preparation, including cooking and cleaning has to be done before sunset on Friday.
+The way Emma cooks and prepares her food is carefully organised, including washing-up brushes and chopping boards in different colours.